Photos and X-rays on X-rays of root canal therapy include PA radiographs created in our NYC Root Canal office.

 Before and after xrays of Root Canal ReTreatment.
 Endodontic obturation – the root canal filling material – should extend to the end of the tooth root when properly performed.
 The initial dental xray clearly shows the root canal filling material ending far short of the end of the tooth.
 The retreatment x-ray shows a significant improvement with the root canal filling material ending properly at the end of the tooth root.
 Patients should ask to see their post-op x-rays!
 It is not too difficult to judge good root canal from bad with just a little practice!

 Root Canal Therapy Initial Treatment x-rays for tooth pain symptoms.
-These before and after radiographs xrays again clearly show that the root canal filling material should extend to the end of the tooth root when therapy is properly performed.
+These before and after root canal x-rays or radiographs again clearly show that the root canal filling material should extend to the end of the tooth root when therapy is properly performed.
 Got it?
 Now go look at your dental x-rays!
 General Dentists are legally allowed to perform root canal treatment but Endodontists do nothing else so they get a lot more “practice” and are usually able to do it better and faster.

 A dental xray can be used to locate the origin of a draining fistula.
 This can aid dental diagnosis.
 Gutta percha can be gently placed into a draining fistula without anesthesia and a radiograph x-ray taken.
 The gutta percha will end at the source of the infection.
-The gutta percha is NOT shown in this x-ray.
+The gutta percha is NOT shown in this root canal x-rays.

 Before and after pictures and dental radiographs x-rays of a complex dental treatment of a broken tooth lateral incisor with severe tooth decay adjacent to a palatally-displaced supernumerary tooth.
 1) – 2) Initial presentation.
 3) Close up photo 4) Initial radiograph x-ray.
 5) The same tooth after gum surgery and initial tooth preparation.
 6) Placement of the temporary dental crown.
 Note that acrylic was extended from the temporary crown on the lateral to the supernumerary tooth to provide initial stability of the temporary until root canal treatment was completed and a cast post and core was placed.
 7) X-ray of the final root canal therapy, cast post and core and dental crown.
 8) Final result photo.

 Initial xray for a patient seeking repair of a dental bridge.
-1) X-ray after root canal therapy.
+1) Root canal x-rays after root canal therapy.
 The root canal itself did not seem subject to external resorption.
 2) Gingivectomy.
 Note the still unusual look of the facial tooth decay.
 3) Following dental caries removal.
 Note the communication to the gutta percha.
 4) The tooth bonding restoration.

 Diagnosis radiograph of a hopeless tooth.
 1) X-ray shows an upper first molar with gutta percha extruded into a large radiolucent area.
 2) Palatal photo of the extracted tooth shows the extent of the gutta percha extrusion.
 The extra fragment shown is also gutta percha. [jm-o]